Skip to product information

 View full details

-Designed to go straight to the table, the heavy cast iron holds heat well after cooking—so your second helpings are just as warm and delicious as the first.
+Designed for dining, not just cooking.
+The heavy cast iron body holds heat long after leaving the oven, keeping your second helpings just as warm and delicious as the first.

 How We Compare